MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 ```
 >

+##Removing the seal

-What exactly are we doing here?
-First we retrieve the kinetic energy of the collision between the seal and a second object.
-If this energy is large enough we decide to remove the seal by using the *dieSeal* method.
+First you retrieve the collision impulse between the seal and the other object.
+If this impulse is large enough you decide to remove the seal by using the *dieSeal* method.

 > [action]
-> Finally add the *dieSeal* method to your code:
+> Add the *dieSeal* method to your *GameScene* class:
 >
 ```
 func dieSeal(node: SKNode) {